LeoYulinLi/leoresumebot/readme.md

 ### Input Processing
 Inputs are processed by nlp, trained using the `src/train.ts` with nlp.js.
 The training data are provided by the `corpus-en.json`.
+After tranning, the NLP engine can return an `intent` for an input.

 ```json
     {